La Cage aux Folles II

-La Cage aux Folles II is a 1980 French comedy film and the sequel to 1978's La Cage aux Folles.
-It is directed by Édouard Molinaro and stars Michel Serrault as Albin (stage name ZaZa), the female impersonator star of a gay night-club revue, and Ugo Tognazzi as Renato, his partner of over 20 years.
+La Cage aux Folles II is a 1980 comedy film and the sequel to 1978's La Cage aux Folles.
+It is directed by Édouard Molinaro and stars Michel Serrault as Albin (stage name ZaZa), the female impersonator star of a gay nightclub revue, and Ugo Tognazzi as Renato, his partner of over 20 years.

 Plot

 A spy plants a capsule of microfilm on Albin and from then on spies and government agents pursue him.
 Albin and Renato travel to Italy to hide at Renato's mother's farm.
 At each point along the way, we see the straight world's reaction to Albin.